 Efficacy of the vaccines

 The efficiency / effectiveness of the vaccines is measured by the proportion who are not infected among vaccinated people compared with the equivalent among non-vaccinated people.
 One can also measure antibodies in the blood to see if the immune system has responded as desired to the vaccine.
 BioNTech / Pfizer (Comirnaty) and the Moderna vaccine typically provide more than 90% protection against COVID-19 infection after full vaccination with two doses.
 The Janssen / Johnson & Johnson vaccine is given as a single dose and is reported to be effective in approx. 67%.
 Studies based on the measurement of antibodies suggest that people who use immunosuppressive drugs may have a reduced vaccine effect.
 This applies to many Systemic connective tissue diseases:, Vasculitis and severe joint disease.
-Drugs that may reduce the vaccine effect are Prednisone in high doses (over 10-30 mg daily over time), Biological drugs (to varying degrees) and some other disease-suppressing drugs.
+Drugs that may reduce the vaccine effect are Prednisone in high doses (over 10-30 mg daily over time), methotrexate and similar disease-suppressing drugs, as well Biological drugs.
 NSAIDs (Ibux, Voltaren and others), paracetamol and other painkillers do not affect the vaccine effect.
-It is possible that vaccinated people with suspected reduced vaccine effect in the long term should test such antibody / vaccine effect in a blood test and will eventually need a third vaccine dose.
-Guidelines for this have not been drawn up (as of June 2021), and new vaccinations will hardly be relevant until the population has been fully vaccinated.

 Common vaccine side effects